Abraham Malpan

-Palakunnathu Abraham Malpan, (30 May 1796 - 9 September 1845) was an Indian cleric and theologian known for the Reformation movement within the Malankara Church during the 19th century.
+Palakunnathu Abraham Malpan (30 May 1796 - 9 September 1845) was an Indian cleric and theologian known for the Reformation movement within the Malankara Church during the 19th century.
 He was born in the ancient Syrian Christian Palakunnathu family which practiced West Syriac Rite Oriental Orthodoxy after the Coonan Cross Oath of 1653.

 Abraham Malpan translated and revised the West Syriac liturgy, restoring the Church to what he considered to be its position before the Synod of Diamper in 1599.
 He therefore strove for the abolition of auricular confession, prayers for the dead, intercession of saints, and veneration of sacraments.
 Further he emphasized the reading and study of the Bible, family-worship and evangelistic work.
 He insisted on a high moral standard of conduct for laity and clergy.
 All this created a ferment in the Church and its effects are still discernible in the Malankara Church as a whole.
 This led to the formation of the Malankara Mar Thoma Syrian Church in 1898.

-Early days

-Palakunnathu Family

-In the seventeenth century, a member of the Panamkuzhy family (a branch of the Pakalomattam family), came and settled in Kozhencherry on the banks of river Pampa.
-Later they moved to Maramon, and lived at Chackkalyil, on the other side of the river.
-The second son in that family, Mathen moved to the nearby Palakunnathu house.
-His fifth son was a celibate priest (sanyasi achen).
-As was the custom, His youngest son Mathew lived at Palakunnathu family house.
-(This house still exists).
-His second son Abraham Malpan later moved to Palakunnathu Kuzhiathu house.

-A number of Malankara Syrian Church leaders were born in this family like Mathews Mar Athanasius Malankara Metropolitan; Thomas Mar Athanasius Malankara Metropolitan, Titus I Mar Thoma Metropolitan (Mar Thoma XV); Titus II Mar Thoma Metropolitan (Mar Thoma XVI)etc. The former head of the Marthoma Church, Dr. Joseph Mar Thoma Metropolitan (Mar Thoma XXI), is also from this family.
+Biography